phetsims/equality-explorer/assets/README.md

 for the icon appears in `organize-icon.ai`.
 In Illustrator, `Object > Compound Path > Make` was used to turn the icon into a single path, then "Save As" `organize-icon.svg`.
 The contents of the `"d=..."` field from `organize-icon.svg` was copied to a string in `OrganizeButton.js`.

-## Lock toggle button

-`LockControl` creates the toggle buttons used to turn the lock feature on and off.
-The two associated image files are `lockClosed.png` and `lockOpened.png`.
-They must have identical dimensions.
-If you regenerate them, you will need to add padding.